SQL Server 2025 upgrade cost comparison table showing Standard vs Enterprise licensing savings

 Over 21,000 companies use Microsoft Fabric, and the success stories paint a promising future.

-If your team still hasn’t switched to Fabric, now is just as good a time as any to do so, as the transition has huge potential upside.
+If your team hasn’t switched to Fabric yet, now is a great time to do so, as the transition has huge potential upside.

 John Sterrett from ProcureSQL attend the 2025 Microsoft Fabric Conference